korteke/trumpbot/README.md

 My duty is to retweet all the rant/gibberish (so called "tweets") that all mighty POTUS deletes from his Twitter timeline.

-Includes[Pushover](https://pushover.net/) integration, because of course you want to know right away when BAD hombre deletes a tweet.
+Includes [Pushover](https://pushover.net/) integration, because of course you want to know right away when BAD hombre deletes a tweet.

 ## TODO